-If the court denies the petition for DNA testing, a motion for rehearing must be filed within 15 days of the order and the 30-day period for filing an appeal is tolled until the court rules on the motion.
+If the court denies the petition for DNA testing, a motion for rehearing must be filed within 15 days of the order and the 30-day period of appeal is tolled until the court rules on the motion.
 Otherwise, either party has 30 days to file an appeal of the ruling.
 The order denying relief must include notice of these time limitations.
 If the court grants the petition for DNA testing, the defendant is assessed the cost of the DNA testing unless the court finds that the defendant is otherwise indigent.
-The Florida Department of Law Enforcement ("FDLE") performs the DNA test pursuant to court order.3 The results of the DNA testing are provided to the court, the defendant and the prosecuting authority.
+The Florida Department of Law Enforcement (FDLE) performs the DNA test pursuant to court order.
+See s.
+943.3251, F.S.
+The results of the DNA testing are provided to the court, the defendant and the prosecuting authority.